It’s not easy being a softly spoken leader. But in some ways, I’d say it’s better.

 Softly spoken leaders have it tough.

-When people think of leadership, they often still think of the ambitious, strong, forceful person smashing down barriers and getting things done.
+When many people think of leadership, they often still think of the ambitious, strong, forceful person smashing down barriers and screaming orders.

-If someone is softly spoken, or doesn’t stomp on other people’s throats to get to the top, sometimes people don’t consider them to be “leadership material”.
+If someone is soft spoken, or doesn’t stomp on other people’s throats to get to the top, sometimes people don’t consider them to be “leadership material”.